chef/automate/components/docs-chef-io/content/automate/ha_performance_benchmarks.md

 1. Chef Client converge size of aproximately 400KB
 1. Compliance scan report size of aproximately 1MB
 1. No additional requests to the Automate API endpoints
+1. Data retention period of 30 days for compliance and converge data.

 ### Front-end Server Information